-This is a necessity for an FHA home inspection.
-Some HUD homes do qualify for the FHA mortgage and will be held to this standard.
+Second, this is a necessity for an FHA home inspection.
+Some HUD homes do qualify for the FHA mortgage and are up to standard.
 However, conventional financing might not require the same type of inspection.
 In this case, your inspector might not need any previous construction experience.
-These are considered “special property inspections” and they only provide a cursory glance at necessary home systems.
+These are “special property inspections” and they only provide a cursory glance at necessary home systems.

 Ask how long your potential HUD inspector has been completing these walk-throughs.
 They should be able to offer their experience, training, and possibly even a few referrals before you make a decision to hire them.

-All HUD inspections must be completed by professionals who have performed the Uniform Physical Condition Standards (UPCS) training course.
-You must have some experience in order to take this course because it only speaks to the guidelines set out by the Department of Housing and Urban Development.
+Only professionals must complete a HUD inspection.
+They should have performed the Uniform Physical Condition Standards (UPCS) training course.
+You must have some experience to take this course.
+It only speaks to the guidelines set out by the Department of Housing and Urban Development.